Apache Kafka - K8s

 juju config kafka-test-app topic_name=test_kafka_app_topic role=producer num_messages=20

-In order to start to produce messages to Kafka, we JUST simply relate the Kafka Test App with Kafka
+To start to produce messages to Kafka, we JUST simply relate the Kafka Test App with Kafka:

 juju relate kafka-test-app kafka-k8s